tools-trade-va-sp1/portfolio/README.md

   * If a number similiar to `7.0.8` appears, you're ready for the next steps.
   * If you receive an error similar to `command not found`, make sure that you have installed [Node.js](https://nodejs.org/en/download/)
 5. In the terminal, run `npm install` to run all the dependencies needed to run this project.
 This may take a few minutes.
 6. To view this project on your local computer in development mode, run `npm start` and it should open in `localhost:3000`.
+This may take a few seconds.

 #### 2. Editing the Information
 1. Open `src/resumeData.json` and fill it in your information